-These qualifications are offered in English.
+This qualification is offered in English.
 Further information concerning the provision of qualification and assessment materials in other languages may be obtained from GA.

 1.10 Grading

 All learning outcomes and assessment requirements must be met before a learner can be considered having achieved this qualification.